Great Lakes Longbow Invitational (GLLI)

 Archer's take the line!
 The Silver Arrow is another friendly field-archery competition similar to the Kid's Silver Arrow, but held for those 15 and older.
 With dozens of skilled archers in attendance, this one is a can't miss!
 The winner receives a commemorative arrow and bragging rights for the next year.
 Don't think you have what it takes?
 Enter anyway.
 It's only a few dollars and a lot of fun.

-It's back at the GLLI and better than ever!
 If you enjoy friendly competition and think you have what it takes to operate a longbow under pressure, this is the event for you.
-Gather a team of four and go shot-for-shot with the MLA's finest, as you fling arrows while navigating an obstacle course.
+Gather a team and go shot-for-shot with the MLA's finest, as you fling arrows while navigating an obstacle course.
 It's fast, it's challenging, and it's a whole lot of fun.
 What else would you rather be doing on a Friday?

 Old Sagamore's Turkey Shoot